Tímea Babos: 2025: New partner and back to the titles

+At the final they were defeated by Elise Mertens and Veronika Kudermetova in two sets.

+Later, Babos stated that she would not continue with the partnership with Stefani in 2026 and that she would only play at the tournaments in Australia and then make a pause on her career to be with friends and family.
+She also mentioned that she pretends to participate at the 2028 Summer Olympic Games in Los Angeles.

 Playing style

-Babos has aggressive style of play with a good mix of shots.
+Babos has an aggressive style of play with a good mix of shots.
 During time she developed her game and now she is capable of throwing some nice variations with slices and drop-shots, as well as using her doubles skills to take the net often, trying to reach winners as much as possible.
 Her father taught her not to be aggressive player nor defensive but neutral one, where she can hit slice and drop shots sometimes.
 Because of her height and power, her biggest strength is her serve, which really helps when she is playing on faster courts like grass or indoor hard.
 She grew up playing on clay.

 Endorsements

 Tímea Babos has plenty of sponsors.
 She has taken part in the MOL Talent Support Programme since 2008, and then in 2011, she became a participant in the MOL professional sponsorship programme.
 She uses VCORE-98 Racquet by Yonex.
 In 2016, she signed Sponsorship Agreement with Fila, previously having endorsement deals with Adidas and K-Swiss, that did not last long.
 Among her other sponsors, there are Samsung, Swedish drink brand "Vitamin Well", Hungarian company Cardo and Finnish brand Ice Power.